nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 ### Beach

 1. Check the sand for forageables and Artifact Spots.
 2. Sell all fish and Beach forageables at the Fish Shop.
 Save the lowest-quality [Sardine](https://stardewvalleywiki.com/Sardine) for the [Ocean Fish Bundle](https://stardewvalleywiki.com/Bundles#Ocean_Fish_Bundle).
-You may need to make multiple trips to the Chest before it's empty of fish.
+   - You may need to make multiple trips to the Chest before it's empty.
+As soon as the Chest is empty and you have a free inventory slot, break the Chest and pick it up.
+     - To break a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
+Your character will strike it repeatedly until it pops free.
 3. If you received a Copper Ore from a fishing chest on Spring 2, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from Clint later.
    - You should be able to purchase at least 400 Bait, and usually you can expect to receive more from fishing chests.
 The Bait should last all Spring.
+   - You may choose to purchase one or two [Trout Soups](https://stardewvalleywiki.com/Trout_Soup).
+They will raise your Fishing level when eaten, but they have a lower EPG (0.4) than Iridium-quality [Chub](https://stardewvalleywiki.com/Chub) (0.65 EPG).
    - Waiting to sell the fish until you have acquired the [Fisher](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession is not optimal.
-4. Withdraw the contents of the Chest, break it, and pick it up.
-   - To break a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
-Your character will strike it repeatedly until it pops free.
-5. If you saved 75g to purchase Copper Ore from Clint, go purchase it now.
+4. If you saved 75g to purchase Copper Ore from Clint, go purchase it now.
 This ensures Clint appears at The Farm tomorrow and gives you plans to craft [Furnaces](https://stardewvalleywiki.com/Furnace).
    - You do not have to drop the Copper Ore on the ground or otherwise do anything special with it.
-6. Travel to Cindersap Forest.
+5. Travel to Cindersap Forest.

 ### Cindersap Forest (2)